ruby-rice/rice/README.md

 The trickiest part of wrapping a C++ API is correctly managing memory shared between C++ and Ruby.
 It is critical to get this right - otherwise your program *will* crash.
 The key to getting this right is being crystal clear on who owns each piece of memory.
 Rice manages much of this work for you, but does requires some help in getting it right.

+Rice divides native types into two categories, builtin types and external types.
+Builtin types are types that directly map from C++ to Ruby.
+Examples include nullptr, bool, numeric types (integer, float, double, complex), char types and strings.
+All other types are external types.

+Builtin types are always copied between C++ and Ruby and vice versa.
+Since builtin types are always copied, they are disconnected.
+Therefore, if a Ruby string is converted to a std::string then the two strings are independent and changes in one will *not* be reflected in the other.
+Also understand that if you allocate a new char* in C++ and pass it to Ruby, then you will get a memory leak because Ruby will copy the contents on the char* but will *not* free the original buffer.
+Generally you don't have to worry about builtin types because Rice supports them out of the box.

+External types, in contrast, are types that are not copied between C++ and Ruby.
+Instead external types are wrapped in Ruby objects using define_class and friends as described above.
+The rest of this section discusses how to manage memory of external types.

-# C++ to Ruby
+## C++ to Ruby
 As described in the [methods](#methods) section, use the Return class to specify whether ownership of objects returned from C++ functions should be transferred to Ruby.